jayhenry/Project0-Getting-Started/INSTRUCTION.md

 ## Part 2.1: Project Instructions - CUDA

-### Part 2.1.1: Build and Run CUDA Getting Started
+### Part 2.1.1: Build and Run CUDA GL Check

 Build and run the project and follow the instructions below to complete your README.

 In your README, report the Compute Capability of your CUDA-compatible GPU (sometimes called `sm`).
 Here is the [list of CUDA-compatible GPUs](https://developer.nvidia.com/cuda-gpus) along with their Compute Capabilities.

-* `cuda-getting-started/src/` contains the source code.
+* `cuda-gl-check/src/` contains the source code.
-* `cuda-getting-started/external/` contains the Windows binaries and headers for GLEW and GLFW.
+* `cuda-gl-check/external/` contains the Windows binaries and headers for GLEW and GLFW.

-**CMake note:** Do not change any build settings or add any files to your project directly (in Visual Studio, Nsight, etc.) Instead, edit the `cuda-getting-started/src/CMakeLists.txt` file.
+**CMake note:** Do not change any build settings or add any files to your project directly (in Visual Studio, Nsight, etc.) Instead, edit the `cuda-gl-check/src/CMakeLists.txt` file.
 Any files you add must be added here.
 If you edit it, just rebuild your VS/Nsight project to make it update itself.

 #### Windows